sargentJE/accessinsight-mv3-extension-v2/README.md

 - No findings: check filters (rule/impact/confidence) and Enabled rules.
 Set confidence ≤ 0.95.
 Uncheck “Hide needsReview”.
 Disable “Viewport only” if testing off‑screen content.
 - Live paused: indicates dynamic‑page backoff; it resumes automatically, or disable Live.
 - Shadow DOM/iframes: enable their options.
 Only open shadow roots are traversed; cross‑origin iframes may be inaccessible.
+- Compare axe: Some sites use CSP that blocks loading axe‑core from a CDN.
+Use the inline status readout or run the fallback script `parity/axe_compare.js` in the page Console.

 ## Development
 - Messaging: DevTools connects to background via a named port; background ensures injection then forwards to content.
 Content returns `findings` (plus `allRuleIds`, scan ms) and `live-status`.